acoli-repo/AURIS/guidelines/draft/coreference.md

 For annotating coreference, use user-defined abbreviation/mnemnonic/tag that indicates which referent a referring expression refers to, or `_` if the expression is not referential.

 > Note: The discourse referent tag, or "index", is an abbreviation that a user should chose at the first mention of the referent.
 Chains of antecedents and anaphors should all have the same index.
+Create abbreviations/mnemnonics as you see fit.

-> Note: In this document, we use numerical indexes for presentational reasons.
-In annotation, create abbreviations/mnemnonics as you see fit.
-Numerical indices are discouraged in actual annotation.
+> Note: If annotating **on paper**, a suitable means of annotation is with numerical indices.
+For reasons of space, we also follow this practice in this document.
+However, when doing annotation **with the computer**, numerical indices are discouraged.
+Instead, use mnemnonics and create meaningful abbreviations as you see fit.

 ### 4.3.1 Substitution Test